 Every month I get emails and calls from developers and real estate sales people asking me to bring my tour group to their “project”.
 They offer me a 10 to 25% commission if any of my tour clients buy.
 I politely decline.

-First of all, I think it is a huge conflict of interest for a tour operator to accept a commission or kick back.
-Not selling anything during the tours is the only way I can honestly tell you the truth about various areas in Panama.
-For example there are many areas in the Azuero Pensinula where there are severe water problems – like no water!
-If I were dishonest or getting paid commission, I would not mention that to you then show you properties in those areas anyway in hopes that you would buy property so I could get a commission.
+First of all, I think it is a huge conflict of interest for a tour operator to accept a commission or kickback.
+Not selling anything during the tours is the only way we can honestly tell you the truth about various areas in Panama.
+For example, there are many areas in the Azuero Peninsula where there are severe water problems – like no water!
+If we were dishonest or getting paid commission, we would perhaps not mention that to you then show you properties in those areas anyway in hopes that you would buy property so we could get a commission.
 That’s UNETHICAL.
-I don’t do business that way!
+We don’t do business that way!

-Secondly, I think it is a H-U-G-E mistake to buy anything in Panama until you have lived here at least 6-12 months.
+Secondly, I think it is a H-U-G-E mistake to buy anything in Panama until you have lived here for at least 12 months.
 So, I encourage everyone on my tours to RENT first.
-Do not rush in to buying anything.
+Do not rush into buying anything.
 There are a lot of reasons for this.
-One is that you really would not know what a “good” price is for a property until you’ve been here for awhile.
+One is that you really would not know what a “good” price is for a property until you’ve been here for a while.
 Because there is no active MLS (multiple listing service), the only way to know a good price from a high price is to talk to a LOT of people to find out what properties have sold for in a certain area.
-You should never rely on information from one source and certainly not from people who will make a commission or profit if you buy.
-The other is that, until you have lived in an area for a while you just don’t know if it is right for you.
+You should never rely on real estate price information from one source and certainly not from people who will make a commission or profit if you buy.
+The other reason to not buy, is that until you have lived in an area for a while you just don’t know if it is right for you.
+You also need to experience both the rainy and the dry season in the area you are interested in.
+The two seasons can be dramatically different!

-Just imagine if they had gone on one of those real estate tours!
-They could have been pressured in to buying a house or condo that just did not have the weather that made them feel comfortable.
+Just imagine if they had gone on one of those tours encouraging people to buy real estate!
+They could have been pressured into buying a house or condo that just did not have the weather that made them feel comfortable.

 In Panama, you can drive just 30 minutes and experience completely different weather including the temperature, the amount of rain, the amount of sunshine, wind, cloud cover, views, and other factors.
 Even for investment purposes, it is not a good idea to rush in to buying anything in Panama.